January 25, 2021

 If you are sick, stay home.
 Know the symptoms of coronavirus and stay home if you’re experiencing any of them.

 The Dr. Ida Rolf Institute® has applied for a US Department of Education CARES grant which if awarded, includes scholarships up to $1000 for students who have completed a FAFSA, or in documented cases, where students have been impacted by COVID.
-More information is forthcoming.
+Visit the CARES Act Compliance page for more information.

 Symptoms and Testing.
 People with COVID-19 report a wide range of symptoms, from mild to severe illness.
 The Centers for Disease Control and Prevention lists the following signs and symptoms and has posted a “Self-Checker: A guide to help you make decisions on when to seek testing and appropriate medical care: